-Over the next two years Opera Queensland is embarking upon a new phase of audience development aimed at increasing first-time opera goers, residents outside of metropolitan Brisbane and diverse audiences, including First Nations, culturally and linguistically diverse people (CALD) and people with disabilities.
+Opera Queensland is building on a new phase of audience development aimed at increasing first-time opera goers, residents outside of metropolitan Brisbane and diverse audiences.

-Our philanthropy strategy will build upon the success of the last three years, increasing income and support from private donors and corporate sponsors to ensure the ambitious goals of Opera Queensland are realised.
+Opera Queensland's business development strategy builds upon the success of the last three years, increasing income and support from private donors and corporate sponsors to ensure the ambitious goals of the organisation are realised.